What parents need to know

 Families can talk about whether scary characters and events based in fantasy are less frightening than those based in real life.
 Why or why not?

-you think filmmakers sometimes change things from books?
-Families can
+Why do you think filmmakers sometimes change things from books?
+Families can also discuss secrets.

 |Theatrical release date:||January 23, 2009|